leigler/ni-boilerplate/readme.md

 ### features
 a list of available functions:
-	- loadProfile
+- `loadProfile(archive)`
-		\nget profile object
+	- get profile object
-	- loadPosts
+- `loadPosts(archive)`
-		\nget a list of a user's posts
+	- get a list of a user's posts
-	- loadPostContent
+- `loadPostContent(archive, post)`
-		\nget content of each post and append
+	- get content of each post and append
-	- loadUsersCentral
+- `loadUsersCentral(archive, jsonName)`
-		\nget a list of users from an external source
+	- get a list of users from an external source
-	- usersProfiles
+- `usersProfiles(userCounter, userList, mountingContainer)`
-		\nuse a list of users and return their profile
+	- use a list of users and return their profile
-	- userAndTheirPosts
+- `userAndTheirPosts(userCounter, userList, mountingContainer)`
-		\nuse a list of users and return their profile + all their posts
+	- use a list of users and return their profile + all their posts
-	- isOwner
+- `isOwner(archive)`
-		\ncheck if you are the site's owner
+	- check if you are the site's owner
-	- writePost
+- `writePost(archive, postSubmission)`
-		\nsubmit a post interface
+	- submit a post interface

 ### reference